CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 ###  Task 2: Import solution

-1. Navigate to the Power Apps maker portal if not already open and select your **Test** environment named Azure XXXXXX (default).
+1. Navigate to the Power Apps maker portal if not already open and select your **Test** environment named OTU WA HOL - XXXXXX (default).

          https://make.powerapps.com